Ninnat/quantum-information-ss-2022/README.md

-Quantum information are on Thursday 2 and 9 June.
+Quantum Information are on Thursday 2 and 9 June.
 We will have a total of 8 one-and-a-half-hour lecture sessions and 2 tutorial sessions.

 ## Resources